-1 Timothy 3:16 is often quoted as God manifesting in the flesh of Jesus Christ.
-The New Testament affirms the fullness of the Godhead dwells in Jesus Christ bodily (Col 2:9), however this is not the focal point of 1 Timothy 3:16.
-A closer look at each line of the verse can bring us to its true meaning; God manifesting in the flesh of believers!
+1st Timothy 3:16 is often quoted as God manifesting in the flesh of Jesus Christ.
+The New Testament affirms the fullness of the Godhead dwells in Jesus Christ bodily (Col 2:9), however this is not the focal point of this verse.
+As we investigate each line of the verse it can bring us to its true meaning!

 And without controversy great is the mystery of godliness